-PREREQUISITE: A/B (H) World History, (H) US Studies required, AP US History recommended, Senior Year or Teacher Recommendation Junior Year.
+PREREQUISITE: A/B (H) World History, (H) US Studies required, Senior year or teacher recommendation Junior year.
 AP United States Government and Politics is a college-level introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will read and analyze US foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions between political institutions and behavior.
-They will read and interpret data, develop evidence-based arguments, and engage in an applied civics or politics research-based project. (from The College Board) Students are required to take the comprehensive AP United States Government and Politics Exam, published and administered by The College Board, at the end of the school year.
+They will read and interpret data, develop evidence-based arguments, and engage in an applied civics or politics research-based project. (as described by College Board) Students are required to take the comprehensive AP United States Government and Politics Exam, published and administered by The College Board, at the end of the school year.
 Depending upon the exam score, students have the potential to earn up to 9 college credits (determined by individual universities and colleges).